Day of the Sun: Celebration

 Preparations take more than a month.
-Through April there are exhibitions, fireworks, song and dance events, athletics competitions, Juche idea seminars and visits to places connected with Kim Il-sung's life, including his birthplace in Mangyongdae.
+Through April there are exhibitions, fireworks, song and dance events, athletics competitions, Juche seminars and visits to places connected with Kim Il Sung's life, including his birthplace in Mangyongdae.
 Some of these events take several days.
 Foreign art groups and dignitaries are invited to visit North Korea during this time around the day itself known as Sun Festival.
 The annual Kimilsungia Festival (held since 1998) and the April Spring Friendship Art Festival (since 1982) are also held at around the time of the Day of the Sun.
 The latter typically features foreign performers from some 20 countries whose televised performances are an anticipated and well-liked rare glimpse of foreign culture for North Koreans.
 It also includes the Pyongyang Marathon.

-As early as midnight on the morning of Day of the Sun, people lay commemorative wreaths and floral baskets at thousands of statues of Kim Il-sung around the country.
+As early as midnight on the morning of Day of the Sun, people lay commemorative wreaths and floral baskets at thousands of statues of Kim Il Sung around the country.
 The demand for flowers is huge.
 The market – mostly operating informally – is estimated to be worth 600,000–1,200,000 dollars just for the Day of the Sun.
 Artificial flowers are favored for their low cost.
 In the evening, youth dress in hanbok to participate in folk dances.

 The main observances take place in the capital city of Pyongyang.
 Some of the rituals are quite elaborate.
-Flowers are laid in front of Kim Il-sung's statue on Mansu Hill.
+Flowers are laid in front of Kim Il Sung's statue on Mansu Hill.
 People pay respects at the Kumsusan Palace of the Sun where his body lies in state.
-In particular, leader Kim Jong-un has paid his respects at the palace every year.
-In the past, Pyongyang also often hosted the Arirang Festival mass-games to coincide with the celebration of the Day of the Sun.
-There has been an evening fireworks display in Pyongyang since 2009 and its design has been attributed to Kim Jong-un.
+In particular, leader Kim Jong Un has paid his respects at the palace every year.
+In the past, Pyongyang also often hosted the Arirang Mass Games to coincide with the celebration of the Day of the Sun.
+There has been an evening fireworks display in Pyongyang since 2009 and its design has been attributed to Kim Jong Un.